Michal-Kozlowski/ultimate-autobingo/README.md

 # UltimateAutobingo

-In order to run this app you need to go into /server folder and run 'node server.js'.
+In order to run this app, you need to go into /server folder and run 'node server.js'.
 It will create server on `http://localhost:3000/`.

 Next open index.html file located in /dist folder or run `ng serve -o` from /ultimate-autobingo folder.